Skip to main content

 What About the Environmental Exemption?

-The environmental exemption under Texas Property Tax Code Section 23.55 is a narrow designation for land formally committed to ecological research or preservation.
-It is not the same thing as a conservation easement.
-The environmental exemption is rare, limited in scope, and most Texas landowners will never need it.
+The environmental designation people ask about is the ecological laboratory category, which sits inside the definition of qualified open-space land at Texas Tax Code Section 23.51(1).
+It covers land used principally as an ecological laboratory by a public or private college or university.
+It is not Section 23.55, which is the change-of-use rollback statute, and it is not the same thing as a conservation easement.
+The ecological laboratory category is rare, narrow, and most Texas landowners will never use it.
 If you are interested in conservation, the conservation easement path is almost certainly what you are looking for.

 Next Steps